Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/physics/raycast/raycast_hit.md

 ## Description

-This class stores informations of a racyast hit.
+This class stores information of a racyast hit.

 ## Variables